- 2 hours ago

 Pogba was meant to be the catalyst for a Man Utd side that had struggled ever since Sir Alex Ferguson’s retirement in 2013.
 But eight years since Ferguson left and Man Utd are still miles off challenging for the Premier League or Champions League.

-Pogba has been wildly inconsistent, struggled with numerous injuries and shown that he is more of a supporting actor than a leading actor.
+Pogba was been wildly inconsistent, struggled with numerous injuries and shown that he is more of a supporting actor than a leading actor.
+Then left the side to join Juventus, but it's highly unlikely he will play for the Old Lady again as he serves his doping ban.

 Eden Hazard (Chelsea to Real Madrid, 2019) - €100m